krol44/control-stand-mic-led/README.md

-##### Pantograph Alctron MA616XL has the LED, and set of scripts will be allowing to control it
+Pantograph Alctron MA616XL has the LED, and set of scripts will be allowing to control it
+===
+How is it working?
+* In the windows is listening default microphone and the sound level check on volume after sending state on or off to the esp8266 v3
+Next, esp is clicking on the button on the pantograph :yum:

+Why do I need this?
+* Pantographs with LED are very expensive ($1000+) with control

 ## Demo
-`How is it working?
-In the windows is listening default microphone and the sound level is checked on volume after sending state on or off to the esp8266 v3`

 ![Pantograph Alctron MA616XL demo](https://github.com/krol44/control-stand-mic-led/blob/master/content/demo.gif?raw=true)

-### important
+## important
 **this is not full manual :sweat_smile: if you need more information - create issue**

+## Soldering
+will add if you need

 ## setup windows
 edit hosts (example):
 #ip of esp
 192.168.1.44    esp-stand-mic.krol44.com

-run -
+run exe, more information is here https://github.com/krol44/control-stand-mic-led/tree/master/soft-stand-mic-led#readme

 ## setup esp
 `pip install esptool`